PabloVD/MusicGraph/README.md

 Given a list of bands belonging to a musical movement, create a graph of memberships and collaborations using [Networkx](https://networkx.org/).

-Data is stored in folder `data` and are text files with several rows, wach of them with the following format: `band;members;collaborations`. `members` and `collaborations` are lists of musicians or bands separated by commas `,`. z`collaborations` includes collaborations between bands and musicians from other projects, and also between bands in songs or split albums.
+Data is stored in folder `data` and are text files with several rows, wach of them with the following format: `band;members;collaborations`. `members` and `collaborations` are lists of musicians or bands separated by commas `,`. `collaborations` includes collaborations between bands and musicians from other projects, and also between bands in songs or split albums.

 ---

 ## Examples

 Here are some examples of musical movements, showing the relations between bands.
+Most of info has been extracted from [Wikipedia](https://en.wikipedia.org), [Discogs](https://www.discogs.com/), [Rate Your Music](https://rateyourmusic.com/) and other sources.

 - [Neofolk bands](https://en.wikipedia.org/wiki/Neofolk)